Retail sales tax is Washington’s principal tax source. Businesses making retail sales in Washington collect sales tax from their customer.

 Retail sales tax is not imposed on sales to Indians if the tangible personal property is delivered to the member or tribe in Indian Country or if the sale takes place in Indian Country.
 See our Indian Tax Guide for more information.

-Effective January 1, 2018, certain marketplace facilitators, remote sellers and referrers, will be required to collect and remit retail sales tax or use tax on their sales into Washington or to provide certain notifications related to such sales.
+Certain marketplace facilitators and remote sellers are required to collect and submit retail sales tax on sales into Washington.
 For more information, see our Marketplace Fairness webpage.

 The Streamlined Sales and Use Tax Agreement (SSUTA) is a cooperative effort of multiple states, local governments and the business community.
 SSUTA provides for a simpler and more uniform sales and use tax structure for businesses selling into multiple states.
 For more information, see our Streamlined sales tax webpage.

-Effective July 1, 2008, retailers must collect local sales tax based on the destination of the shipment or delivery – “destination-based sales tax.”
-For more information, see our Destination-based sales tax webpage.
+Retailers must collect local sales tax based on the location where the customer receives the merchandise or service – “destination-based sales tax.”
+For more information, see our Determine the location of my sale webpage.